Lobaro/docs/docs/lorawan-sensors/modbus-lorawan/index.md

 Version v1.0.0 *(since 2019-09-16)* <br>
 This is the latest version.
 For older revisions please refer to the [version overview](versions.md).

-!!! info "This version has a different upload format than older versions!"
+!!! warning "This version has a different upload format than older versions!"
+    If you are using 0.3.x firmware, please see the [0.3.x Manual](0.3.0). <br>
+    If you are updating to this firmware, be aware that you will have to update your configuration and the parser in your backend.

 <!--Version v1.0.0 *(since 2019-09-16)* <br>
 This the manual for an unreleased version of the firmware.
 For older revisions please refer to the [version overview](../versions.md).
 -->